 4. DELIVERY OF THE PRODUCTS

-4.1 Unless otherwise specified in the Contract or agreed in writing between the parties, the Supplier shall deliver the Products to the location specified in the Contract and subject to condition 7.3 it shall do so at the Customer’s expense unless stated otherwise.
+4.1 Unless otherwise specified in the Contract or agreed in writing between the parties, the Supplier shall deliver the Products (Ex Works unless otherwise agreed) to the location specified in the Contract and subject to condition 7.3 it shall do so at the Customer’s expense unless stated otherwise.

 4.2 Any obligation of the Supplier in respect of performance dates are approximate only and time shall not be of the essence in respect of delivery.

 4.3 The Supplier may effect delivery in one or more instalments.